14 Sep Basketball Shoulder Instability Rehab

 Basketball shoulder instability rehab has to include OKC exercises, think of shooting!
 The middle stage is typically a good point to add OKC exercises as long as the individual does not experience any pain/discomfort, or demonstrates significant compensation.

-Open Chain Stability Ball Y’s, W’s, & T’s: Establish neutral spine.
+- Open Chain Stability Ball Y’s, W’s, & T’s: Establish a neutral spine.
 Draw shoulder blades down and back.
 Create the letters Y, W, and T with your arms to engage different scapular muscles.

 Key Points: Verbal cue of pulling shoulder blades down and back, avoid shrugging shoulders, keep tension in the muscles around your shoulder blade/scapula, maintain neutral spine